Work with pipe query syntax

 To perform aggregation in pipe syntax, use the AGGREGATE pipe operator, followed by any number of aggregate functions, followed by a GROUP BY clause.
 You don't need to repeat columns in a SELECT clause.

-The examples in this section use the produce table:
+The examples in this section use the Produce table:

-CREATE TABLE mydataset.produce AS (
+CREATE OR REPLACE TABLE Produce AS (

 SELECT 'apples' AS item, 2 AS sales, 'fruit' AS category